Universal credit: Capital rules

 In a small number of cases, DWP may decide that a person is carrying on a trade where they are letting out properties.
 In that case, the property may be treated as a business asset and the business asset rules would apply.

-If a property business is a limited company, then the person’s shares in the company will be their capital unless they are in a position analogous to a sole trader or partner in the property business when special rules apply.
-See our section on companies.
+If a property business is a limited company, then special rules apply - See our section on companies.

-Many current tax credit claimants will be unfamiliar with this rule and the amount of their savings could lift them out of entitlement to Universal Credit.
-This is because tax credits do not take into account capital in the same way as means tested benefits.
-Instead of using a tariff income, tax credits only take into account actual interest received from capital (generally only if it is above £300).
+Many former tax credit claimants will be unfamiliar with this rule and the amount of their savings could lift them out of entitlement to Universal Credit.
+This is because tax credits did not take into account capital in the same way as means tested benefits.
+Instead of using a tariff income, tax credits only took into account actual interest received from capital (generally only if it was above £300).

-For those tax credit claimants who move across to UC under the ‘managed migration’ exercise, transitional protection will apply.
-This means that any capital in excess of £16,000 will be disregarded for UC purposes for up to 12 assessment periods from the point they managed migrated over to UC.
+For those tax credit claimants who moved across to UC under the ‘managed migration’ exercise, transitional protection is available.
+This means that any capital in excess of £16,000 will be disregarded for UC purposes for up to 12 assessment periods from the point they manage-migrated over to UC.
 However, once capital falls below £16,000 in any assessment period, the transitional protection is lost.
+The transitional capital disregard lasts for a maximum of 12 assessment periods from the date of the first UC claim.

-This protection does not apply to tax credit claimants who start to claim UC outside of the managed migration exercise, for example where they have a change of circumstances that terminates their tax credits award, who choose to claim UC or need to claim another benefit that UC has replaced (which in most cases will lead to termination of their tax credit claim).
+This protection does not apply to former tax credit claimants who start to claim UC outside of the managed migration exercise, for example where they have a change of circumstances that terminated their tax credits award, who chose to claim UC or needed to claim another benefit that UC had replaced (which in most cases led to termination of their tax credit claim).

 Not all capital is taken into account, some may be disregarded and sometimes claimants may be treated as having capital even if they do not physically have it (notional capital).
 Advisers can find the detailed rules about capital in the DWP ADM Chapters H1 (Capital) and H2 (Capital disregards).